animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 I'm sensing a lot of tension.

+**Observer 4:** Sam, it means you've proven the existence of Qualia.
+Mathematically.
+As you've just defined.

+**Observer 2:** I don't think that's been discovered before.

 # Proof of $\Omega$

 We will now premise on two possibilities: (1) the existence of causality and (2) no assumption about the existence of causality.